What Is Personal Injury Protection?

 Personal injury protection, or PIP, is an insurance policy that covers medical bills for you and your passengers in the event of a vehicle accident.
 It can also cover things like lost wages, childcare, funeral expenses, and long term rehabilitation.
 PIP is a required type of coverage for drivers in 16 states.
 In all other states, PIP is either optional or unavailable.

 Do you really need personal injury protection?
 Is it worth it?
 Should you buy PIP if you already have health insurance?
 Are you legally required to purchase PIP?
 Today, we’re answering all of your questions about the value of personal injury protection insurance plans.

 Personal injury protection, also known as PIP, is the part of your car insurance policy that covers medical expenses and work loss for you and your passengers after a car accident.

 Personal injury protection will kick into effect regardless of fault.
 Because of this, PIP is also known as “no-fault insurance.”

-PIP coverage is often required in “no fault” states because it pays for your injuries first, regardless of which driver is ultimately found to be responsible for the accident.
-In fact, 15 states in America require some level of personal injury protection on all insurance plans.
+PIP coverage is required in “no-fault” states because it pays for your injuries first, regardless of which driver is ultimately found to be responsible for the accident.
+In fact, 16 states in America require some level of personal injury protection on all insurance plans.
 This includes the 12 no-fault states of Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah.
 It also includes the states of Delaware, Maine, Maryland, and Oregon.
 In other states, PIP is optional.

 Should You Pay for Personal Injury Protection?